bartensud/RhythmboxPlugin-SyncLovedTracksFromLastFM/README.md

 ## USAGE
-Ensure that the plugin is enabled in Rhythmbox menu 'plugins' and configure the Last.fm user name in the plugin's configuration dialog:
+Ensure that the plugin is enabled in Rhythmbox menu 'plugins' and configure the Last.fm username in the plugin's configuration dialog:

 ![Configure last.fm username](https://user-images.githubusercontent.com/156340/43361375-4da23d92-92cd-11e8-9714-387e999bfe37.png)